kbrsh/wing/CONTRIBUTING.md

 **Fixing an Issue**

 Have you found a solution to an issue?
-Here is how you can submit your code to Wing
+Here is how you can submit your code to Wing.

+1)